A/N: Warning for light horror elements in this chapter.

 Spread through the valley, down to the trees.

 You will be Egil’s bane.

-Rheamarie scrambled to keep up, ignoring the children, who’d stopped their playing to watch Rheamarie and Leandros as they passed, their eyes lingering on the Nochdvors’ rich suits.
-They turned down another street the same as the last, the spires of the estate they were staying at still nowhere in sight.
-Leandros hesitated.
+Rheamarie scrambled to keep up, ignoring the children, who’d stopped their playing to watch Rheamarie and Leandros pass.
+Their eyes lingered on the Nochdvors’ rich suits.

 “Quite sure,” Leandros said.
-At a look from his cousin, he amended, “Okay, mostly sure.
+At a look from his cousin, he amended, “Mostly sure.
 I remember passing this way on our way out.”

-They kept going, the sound of the children’s game quickly fading into the undercurrent of city noise.
+Rheamarie believed him, though, and kept following Leandros as the sound of the children’s game quickly faded into the thrum of city noise.

 “What’s taurel?”
 Rheamarie asked, after another minute.

 “It’s a flower, grows on the eastern coast.
 Ah-hah!”
 Leandros cried suddenly, making Rheamarie jump.
 “Look there- I can see the walls of Uppstad.
 We’re close.”